rui-vp-fernandes/models/specs/guidelines.md

         and NGSI-LD URNs already convey the type of the target entity, for instance `urn:ngsi-ld:gtfs:Stop:S123`.

-As the current trend is to align with NGSI-LD as much as possible, 2. option can be considered as the recommended one and 1. option is to some extent "deprecated".

 ## Date Attributes

 -   In NGSI v2 the Attribute type must be `DateTime`.